lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 2. Set your keybinds back the way you want them

-3. Run this command in the console to enable double-tap for self-cast
+3. Run this command in the console to enable double-tap for self-cast (if it was affected by the setup in any way)

     *"dota_ability_self_cast_timeout 0.5"*